ScienceStacks/BaseStack/README.md

 is still required).

 Usage

 1. copy setup_vm.sh from this repo to the home directory of a user on a clean VM.

-2. In a terminal session
+2. In a terminal session, enter: "bash setup_vm.sh".
-  bash setup_vm.sh
 You will have to enter "y" multiple times, and possibly the root password.